Skip to content

 Chunk your day

 Decide what your work hours will be and set a schedule.
 If you start a working from home day with a vague plan to get as much done as possible, you will still be working at midnight.
 Because it will never all be done.
-Take into account your parenting commitments (such as school drop-offs or homeschooling) and divide your day into chunks.
+Take into account your parenting commitments (such as school drop-offs or after school care) and divide your day into chunks.
 Reserve any longer chunks for more concentrated work and mark your availability in a diary that your colleagues can view.

 Include regular breaks.
 Get up, move, hydrate.
 Step away from the screens.
 Refresh your mind with 5-minute mindfulness moments that engage your senses – run on the spot, dance, sing, stare out of the window (you can do this with the kids if they are around!).